-Staff continue to upskill their knowledge around sensitive sites in Kāpiti so they can better educate dog owners about 'why' dogs should be on-leash in certain areas.
+Staff continue to up-skill their knowledge around sensitive sites in Kāpiti so they can better educate dog owners about 'why' dogs should be on-leash in certain areas.
 We have continued to do foot and bicycle patrols with a focus on the Waikanae River and estuary due to the high number of reports of dogs off-leash in these on-lead areas.

-This year the animal management team supported the aquatics team's 'Dogs in Togs' event.
+This year the Animal Management team supported the Parks and recreation "Dogs in Togs" event.